-Through research, I was able to find evidence of Olga’s birth on June 6, 1898 in Kennard, Nebraska, and her subsequent education at Florence Grade School, Central High School, Omaha University , and the Chicago Academy of Fine Arts.
+Olga Strimple was born on June 6, 1898 in Kennard, Nebraska.
+She received her education at Florence Grade School, Central High School, Omaha University , and the Chicago Academy of Fine Arts.
 On a break from school, she met Cecil Strimple, a former soldier who fought in World War I, and the love of Olga’s life.
 They married in June 1925 and made Omaha their home.

 Thor Strimple lives in the home his mother occupied overlooking Hanscom Park.
 He is one of two sons born to Olga and Cecil Strimple, though his brother, Henry, passed in his twenties.
 Thor speaks of his mother with a wide smile and he laughs often.
 He remembers that “mom” was always waiting for the boys when they arrived home from school.
 For a woman who contributed so much to the world, it amazes me how often I’ll hear stories of her ability to care for so many.